 Shap Abbey

-Shap Abbey was built in 1199 in a place then known as ‘Hepp’ meaning ‘Heap’ and probably referring to the stone circle nearby. (over the years, the place name changed to ‘Hiap’ and then ‘Shap’.
+Shap Abbey was built in 1199 in a place then known as ‘Hepp’, meaning ‘Heap’, and probably referring to the stone circle nearby.
+(Over the years, the name of the place has changed to ‘Hiap’ and then ‘Shap’.

-Located in a secluded but stunning setting by the River Lowther, it can be accessed easily from the main A6 road through Shap.
+Located in a secluded yet stunning setting by the River Lowther, it can be easily accessed from the main A6 road through Shap.

 The 15th-century tower and other remains can be explored with the help of information boards all around the site.